History of Crete: Civil War

 The Lefka Ori region in the west offered more favorable conditions for DSE's insurgency.
 In the summer of 1947 DSE raided the Maleme Airport, looting its warehouses and abducting 100 aircraftmen of the Royal Hellenic Air Force, 12 of whom joined the rebels.
 On 4 July 1947, DSE struck a former German motor depot at Chrysopigi on the outskirts of Chania.
 DSE abducted the depot's guards, looted the warehouse and set it aflame; resulting in a big explosion that led to the mobilization of government troops across the island.
 Following the destruction of the DSE units in the east, Cretan DSE numbered around 300 fighters.
-Crop failure during 1947 had create food shortages in Crete which were much more severe among the rebels who lacked access to the cities.
+Crop failure during 1947 had created food shortages in Crete which were much more severe among the rebels who lacked access to the cities.
 The communists resorted to cattle rustling and confiscated 70,000 okades of potatoes from the village of Lakkoi.
 This solved supply shortages only temporarily and the communists struggled to enforce discipline on their recruits or dislodge the mountain bandits residing in the areas under their nominal control.
 In the autumn of 1947, the Greek government offered generous amnesty terms to Cretan DSE fighters and mountain bandits, many of whom opted to abandon armed struggle or even defect to the nationalists.
 On 4 July 1948, government troops launched a large scale offensive on Samariá Gorge.
 Many DSE soldiers were killed in the fighting while the survivors broke into small armed bands.
 In October 1948, the secretary of the Cretan KKE Giorgos Tsitilos was killed in an ambush.
 By the following month only 34 DSE fighters remained active in Lefka Ori.
 The insurgency in Crete gradually withered away, with the last two hold outs surrendering in 1974, 25 years after the conclusion of the war in mainland Greece.